 To label new tapes, use the tapeser command to assign a serial number to a tape.
 See the Enterprise Backup/Restore User's Guide for additional information.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.

-Note See the Enterprise Backup/Restore User's Guide for information on labeling tapes for use with Enterprise Backup/Restore.
+See the Enterprise Backup/Restore User's Guide for information on labeling tapes for use with Enterprise Backup/Restore.